oroinc/documentation/user/back-office/system/integrations/shipping-integration/index.rst

 Manage Integrations: Shipping Method Integration
 ================================================

-.. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides the general understanding of the payment concept in OroCommerce.
+.. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides the general understanding of the shipping concept in OroCommerce.

 Create an Integration with a Shipping Service Provider
 ------------------------------------------------------